 Belgian waffles are waffles that originated in the country of Belgium.
 There are 2 types of waffles and both are named after 2 cities – Brussels and Liege in Belgium.
 During the World Trade Expo in 1964, the term Belgian or Belgium waffles was introduced to denote its origins in the country.

 Belgian Waffles are characterized by highly yeast infused batter, thick and fluffy, which is served with syrup or butter.
 There are different types of waffles that you can try in Belgium, including a waffle on a stick, served in Bruges.

 READ: All the amazing day trips to take from Brussels

 58. Watch a flamenco show in Seville Spain

 Seville is testimony to bohemian–gypsy culture in Spain.
 Flamenco originated as an expression of life itself, with solo dancing and music with tons of hand and foot taps.
 Flamenco is also a form of art with unique embellishments and a way of storytelling.

 Watch a flamenco show in Seville – one of the Europe travel bucket list items you should not miss!

 Acropolis literally means the “upper city”.
-There are many acropolises’ in the world, but the Acropolis of Athens is special and mist be included in your Europe travel Bucket list and here is why.
+There are many acropolises’ in the world, but the Acropolis of Athens is special and must be included in your Europe travel Bucket list, and here is why.

-The Acropolis of Athens is home of 5th century BC ruins.
-The entire complex is so fascinating and full of history that you shouldn’t miss.
+The Acropolis of Athens is home to 5th-century BC ruins.
+The entire complex is so fascinating and full of history that you shouldn’t miss it.
 It’s like a history lesson coming to life!
 Among many landmark buildings at the Acropolis, the Pantheon is the most popular.
 The Acropolis of Athens is a UNESCO World Heritage Site.